drowaisqayyum/covid_19_azure/README.md

 )
 	```

+	The data transformation notebook can be found here [Databricks Notebook](covid-19-Transformation.ipynb)

 6. **Advanced Analytics**: Use Azure Synapse Analytics to perform
    advanced analytical computations on the enriched dataset.
 Leverage
    distributed computing and SQL capabilities to gain insights from